The Truth About Walking on Eggshells in a Relationship

 - “Do you want to talk about your feelings?”

-Remember that it may not work the first time but it will be a great start practicing being open to each other.
+Remember that it may not work the first time, but it will be a great start to start practicing being open with each othe.

 3. Stand up for yourself